Scam Squad: Beware of online sale site scams

-The Cuyahoga Scam squad is warning that scammers are using online sale sites to try and get your money.
+CLEVELAND -- The Cuyahoga Scam Squad is warning that scammers are using online sale sites to try and get your money.

 “Whenever there are online deals and we are talking about great deals, blockbuster deals there is always going to be scammers ready willing and able to scam you out of your money,” said Det.
 Phil Robinson with the Cuyahoga County Sheriff Office.